 Organic synthesis: Introduction to retrosynthetic analysis including a detailed study of methods of introducing stereo control.
 Mechanistic organic chemistry: conformational analysis, transition state theory, kinetics and reaction mechanism, computer modeling, and other topics of contemporary interest.
 Prerequisites: CHEM 213.
 Co-requisite: CHEM 324 or CHEM 320 or permission of the instructor.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Not offered on a regular basis.